 Funnily, only the products with lowest list prices seemed to offer a child tray as a standard feature (every product in our review with a child tray cost under $250).

-A child's tray is an addition marketers love, and new parents intuitively think is important, but in practice, neither you nor your baby need one.
-More importantly, like a parent tray, a child tray can be negative in practice making folding more awkward and bulky.
-Alternatively, the BOB Revolution has two passenger stow pockets on the inside of the seat, which are very useful.
+A child's tray is an accessory marketers love, and new parents intuitively think is essential, but in practice, neither you nor your baby need one.
+More importantly, like a parent tray, a child tray can be detrimental in practice making folding more awkward and bulky.
+Alternatively, the BOB Revolution Flex and the Thule Urban Glide 2 have two passenger stow pockets on the inside of the seat, which is very useful.
 These pockets can hold most bottles and sippy cups, don't drop items while moving, and children don't have to reach forward to use them.
-These features make interior pockets a better alternative to the plastic tray that sticks out from the front and can be hard for baby to reach and too shallow to adequately hold anything.
+Interior pockets a better alternative to the plastic tray that sticks out from the front and can be hard for a baby to reach while buckled and too shallow to adequately hold anything.